 Ideas for Studying Christmas Around the World

-For digging deeper, we loved this Christmas Around the World Online Unit Study in past years.
+For digging deeper, see this Christmas Around the World Study.
 I especially recommend this if you prefer a paid option that’s interactive, but doesn’t require much planning on your part in an already-busy season.

 For printable activities and worksheets, consider this Christmas Around the World Unit from Rock Your Homeschool and this Christmas Around the World lapbook printables from Homeschool Share.
 Also, you can find a variety of country maps for coloring on Crayola.com.
 These can be used as needed for your holiday learning.